konstantint/PassportEye/README.rst

 from the PDF and applies the recognition on it.
 This seems to work fine with most scanner-produced one-page PDFs, but has not been tested extensively.

+If your Tesseract installation has the "legacy" `*.traineddata` models installed (in its `tessdata` directory), consider running

+    $ mrz --legacy <filename>

+This will enable the "legacy" recognizer which, despite the name, seems to work better for MRZ recognition.
+If you do not know whether you have the relevant files, just try running the command above and see whether you get an error.

 In order to use the recognition function in Python code, simply do::

     >> from passporteye import read_mrz